Boobae-Vivian/EXCEL-TASK-1-Employee-Data-Analysis/README.md

 # EMPLOYEE DATA ANALYSIS
 ## INTRODUCTION
 This is an Excel task on an employee dataset designed to provide a robust solution for handling and analyzing employee data in a corporate environment.
-The analysis consists of four(4) strategically crafted worksheets, each tailored to address specific aspects of employee information.
+The analysis consists of four(4) strategically crafted **worksheets**, each tailored to address specific aspects of employee information.

 **_Disclaimer_** : The dataset does not portray any specific company, institution, or country.
 Instead, it is a personalized, generated dataset crafted solely for the purpose of showcasing the capabilities of Excel.

 ## PROBLEM STATEMENT
+### Worksheet 1:
-In the first worksheet, generate a table with 20 rows of data, incorporating key fields such as Employee ID, Employee Full Name, Department, Salary, and Job Type.
-Subsequently, copy and paste this table into worksheet two(2), worksheet(3) and worksheet(4).
+- In the first worksheet, generate a table with 20 rows of data, incorporating key fields such as Employee Full Name, Employee ID, Department, Salary, and Job Type.
+- Subsequently, copy and paste this table into worksheet two(2), worksheet(3) and worksheet(4).
 The tasks within worksheet two(2), three(3) and four(4) are as follows:
 ### Worksheet 2: Filtering Freelancers and Salary Emphasis
 - Display only Freelancer employees.